subramanyammolleti/subramanyammolleti.github.io/_posts/2014-11-20-getting-started-with-ajax.md

 ## So, How does Ajax Work ?

-* When an <strong>HTML DOM events</strong> is occured an XMLHttpRequest Object is created by the browser and it sends HttpRequest.
+* When an **HTML DOM events** is occured an XMLHttpRequest Object is created by the browser and it sends HttpRequest.

 * Server Process the HttpRequest, sends back the response text and the data in the form of XML or Plain Text.